limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ![screenshot-1](/assets/images/posts/depth-walkthrough/screenshot-1.png)

-After some tinkering with `test.jsp` to get output, I see that command execution is possible but the command output must conform to the following:
+After some tinkering with `test.jsp` to get output, command execution is possible but the command output must conform to the following:

 * Output must not be empty; and
-* Output must be more than 8 tokens, delimited by one or more space.
+* Output must be more than eight tokens, delimited by one or more space.

-For some reason, the HTML table shows token 2, 3, 4, and 8+.
+For some reason, the HTML table shows token two, three, four, eight, and beyond.
 I'm able to leverage `hexdump` to act like `cat` to display `/etc/passwd` like so.

 ![screenshot-2](/assets/images/posts/depth-walkthrough/screenshot-2.png)